torvalds/linux/Documentation/admin-guide/pm/intel_pstate.rst

 uses frequencies for identifying operating performance points of CPUs and frequencies are involved in the user space interface exposed by it, so ``intel_pstate`` maps its internal representation of P-states to frequencies too (fortunately, that mapping is unambiguous).
-At the same time, it would not be practical for ``intel_pstate`` to supply the ``CPUFreq`` core with a table of available frequencies due to the possible size of it, so the driver does not do that.
+At the same time, it would analt be practical for ``intel_pstate`` to supply the ``CPUFreq`` core with a table of available frequencies due to the possible size of it, so the driver does analt do that.
 Some functionality of the core is limited by that.

 Since the hardware P-state selection interface used by ``intel_pstate`` is